Zirak/SO-ChatBot/style.md

 Now to the lesser stuff:

-## Whitespace ##
+## Style ##

+There are lint rules set up which should resolve most questions: `npm run lint`

+This design guide was written before the rules were set up; if there are any inconsistencies, favour the linter and raise a bug report on the bot repo.

+### Whitespace ###

 Use 4 spaces for indentation.
 Tabs are better, but our editing tools are not meant to be good.

-Object literals' keys should not be wrapped in quotes unless you have to (why would you?), and the colon be padded on both sites:
+Object literals' keys should not be wrapped in quotes unless you have to (why would you?), and the colon be padded on the right side:

     var obj = {
-        foo : 4,
+        foo: 4,
-        bar : 5
+        bar: 5
     };

-The whitespace rules are a bit weird, so I apologise in advance.
-I wrote the bot in a simpler time, I repent now.
-The basic rule is that you pad any kind of brace and bracket, if it's the outermost one.
-Nested ones are not padded, and so are empties:

-    var empty = [];
-    foo();

-    [ 0, 1, 2 ]
-    if ( foo.bar() ) { ... }

-    [ 0, [1], [2] ]
-    if ( foo.bar(4) ) { ... }

-If you begin a new line, you can consider it as "erasing" that memory:

-    [
-        0,
-        [ 1 ],
-        2
-    ]

-But the original outermost one should still be padded:

-    cuz(
-        foo.bar( 4 ) )

-This is a bit of a mess, and if anyone wants to reformat to a saner style, feel free.
+The whitespace rules used to be fucked up, but now it's simple.
+Use whitespace as you would in any other js project.
+Linter will shout at you if I'm being considerably weird.

 If you introduce trailing whitespace, I will put you on a stick and slowly roast you.
 Also, ensure a newline at EOF you piece of scum.

-## Primitives ##

-Don't use object wrappers (`new Boolean` etc), write the real values.
-Strings should also be surrounded with single quotes.
-If you can and it makes sense in the context, use scientific notation for numbers.

-## Syntactical Anomalies ##
+### Syntactical Anomalies ###

 Semicolons are not dropped.
 Use them as if js did not have ASI.
 Comma-first is also discouraged.
-Trailing commas are fine.

     var a = 4,
         b = 5;
     var arr = [
         0,
         1,
-        2,
+        2
     ];

 In addition, disfavour operator tricks.
 This includes, but is not limited, to:

     //bad
-    +function () {}()
+    +function() {}()
     //good
-    (function () {})()
+    (function() {})()

     //bad
     x|0